Data Models and Structures

 • JavaScript Object Notation (JSON)

 We also call these data formats “data serialization languages”.
 Another data format we often use for device configuration is YAML.
+A good example for this is Ansible.
 Let’s talk about these three data formats.

 Extensible Markup Language (XML)